-Trango, Title Sponsor for this project, is making sure the RRGCC starts off on the right foot with a generous donation of cash and merchandise to fuel the fundraising campaign and encourage donations.
+Trango, Title Sponsor for this project, is making sure the RRGCC starts off on the right foot with a generous donation of $10,000 in merchandise and cash to fuel the fundraising campaign and encourage donations.

 “It’s too much of a risk to leave routes this beautiful and this popular up in the air and not in climber hands,” says RRGCC President Yasmeen Fowler.
 “If you love these areas as much as we do, we are asking you to please donate today.”

 Photo courtesy of © Elodie Saracco